Refer to Our Mental Health Program

 - 4-bed Neurodevelopmental Track (NDT) of general psychiatry with enhanced features, such as social skills groups.

-- 8-bed Psychiatric Medical Unit is scheduled to open in 2024 to serve patients with a primary psych diagnosis who have a chronic medical comorbidity.
+- 8-bed Psychiatric Medical Unit to serve patients with a primary psych diagnosis who have a chronic medical comorbidity.

 Admission Criteria: